Kazakhstan–Kyrgyzstan relations: Soviet era

-Kazakhstan and Kyrgyzstan were previously republics of the Soviet Union.
+After the establishment of the communist rule in Moscow, Kazakhstan and Kyrgyzstan were made republics of the Soviet Union.
 They began their existence as autonomous republics within the Russian Soviet Federative Socialist Republic before 1936 when it was split into Soviet republics of Kazakhstan and Kirghizia.
+During this very time, a deeply traumatic event occurred in both entities, the Kazakh famine of 1930–1933 that saw more than 40% and a smaller (but still large) portion of Kyrgyz population perished.

-During Joseph Stalin's rule, between 1930 and 1944, there were a number of ethnic groups such as the Kurds, Kalmyks, Chechens, Ingush or Balkars that were sent to Kazakhstan or Kirghzia while nomadic Kazakhs were then deported from Kazakhstan.
+During Joseph Stalin's rule, between 1930 and 1944, there were a number of ethnic groups such as the Kurds, Germans, Kalmyks, Chechens, Ingush, Meskhetian Turks, Crimean Tatars, Poles or Balkars that were sent to Kazakhstan or Kirghzia due to Stalinist brutal and genocidal policies, while nomadic Kazakhs and Kyrgyz were then deported from Kazakhstan, being forced to fight for the Red Army.
+This disastrous demographic engineering had more impacts among Kazakhs, as they became the only titular nation that was made minority of their own land; though Kirghizia also suffered to some extent with the widespread presence of non-Kyrgyz minorities like Dungans, Uzbeks, Tajiks, Uyghurs, Russians, Germans, Poles, Belarusians, Romanians, Pashtuns, and Ukrainians at the same time.

 While the cultures and traditions were maintained, the nationalism rose during the late 1980s under Mikhail Gorbachev's policies of glasnost and perestroika.

 In March 1991, Kazakhstan and Kirghizia participated in a referendum in an attempt to preserve the Union as a renewed federation of sovereign states.
 During the failed coup that happened in Moscow in August 1991, Askar Akayev and Nursultan Nazarbayev condemned the communist hardliners.

 Shortly after the events of the aborted coup, Kirghizia (renamed to Kyrgyzstan) and Kazakhstan declared their independence on August 31 and December 16 respectively before the final dissolution of the Soviet Union on December 26, 1991 when it ceased to exist.
 Relations between the two countries began in 1992.